RedHatInsights/identity-schemas/README.md

 ## Getting Started

 There are multiple `x-rh-identity` header shapes based on the type of authentication being used.
-This is project is meant to be a source of truth for what the myriad identities look like, for testing, enforcement and building clients.
+This project is meant to be a source of truth for what the myriad identities look like, for testing, enforcement and building clients.